badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 An advanced feature of PLASMA is the ability to write functions in native assembly language.
 This is a very advanced topic that is covered more in-depth in the Advanced Topics section.

 #### Function Definitions
 Function definitions **must** come after all other declarations.
-Once a function definition is written, no other globale declarations are allowed.
+Once a function definition is written, no other global declarations are allowed.

 #### Module Initialization Function
 After all the function definitions are complete, an optional module initiialization routine follows.
 This is an un-named defintion an is written in-line without a definition declaration.
 As such, it doesn't have parameters or local variables.
 Function definitions can be called from within the initialization code.